utterlunacy/ctf/README.md

 each folder is for one challenge and one challenge only. a folder consists of the challenge, hints, and solution

 # hints and solutions
-hints are named in order based on how much they reveal. the solution contains instructions on how to solve, and the flag encoded in base64
+hints are named in order based on how much they reveal. the solution contains instructions on how to solve

+# checking flags
+to verify if you have found the right flag, open the verifier on https://utterlunacy.github.io/ctf and select a challenge and paste in a flag to verify

 # txt challenges
 if a challenge is a txt file (challenge.txt), it will start with the challenge difficulty, followed by a short information text, and then the challenge itself

-# zip challenges
+# other challenges
-if a challenge is a zip archive, an additional challenge-info.txt will contain the challenge difficulty, a short information text, and a virustotal scan of the zip archive
+if a challenge is a different file, an additional challenge-info.txt will contain the challenge difficulty, a short information text, and a virustotal scan if the file is a zip archive